fetlab/website/content/722/assignment2.md

 7. Once the tasks are completed, thank the participant.

 ##Deliverables
-Once you have collected your data, you will write a two page report on what you observed.
-You will also give a five minute presentation in class on the due date.
-For both, you should include drawings or images to help the class understand what you observed.
+Once you have collected your data, you will give a five minute presentation in class on the due date.
+You should include drawings or images to help the class understand what you observed.

-You will turn in both your report and your slides via Slack on the due date.
+###Presentation guidelines
+- Your presentation must take no more than five minutes---this time limit will be strictly enforced.
+- You should rehearse your presentation several times before class.
+- Your slides should balance text to help the audience understand your observations with interesting imagery.
+- Do not read your slides to the class!
+This is one of the most common mistakes that novice presenters make.

 ##Grading
 This assignment is worth 7% of your final grade.
-Both your written report **(4%)** and your in-class presentation **(3%)** should adhere to the following criteria:
+Your in-class presentation should adhere to the following criteria:

 - Clear, easy to read, without grammar or spelling errors
 - Clearly describes how the observation was conducted: when and